Skip to main content

 • Services can be accessed online and at their centre in Bristol.
 They also run online group sessions.

-• They have a page all about diet and nutrition called 'Eating well with cancer' (link will open in a new tab).
+• They have a page all about diet and nutrition called 'Eating Well with Cancer' (link will open in a new tab).
 This has lots of information on the foods to prioritise to improve physical and mental wellbeing.
 It also has specific advice on eating well during cancer treatment, or eating when you lose your appetite

-• They also have a page called 'Move more with cancer' (link will open in a new tab).
+• They also have a page called 'Move More with Cancer' (link will open in a new tab).
 This section covers the benefits of physical activity.
 It also talks about the most appropriate exercises to do during chemotherapy, radiotherapy and after surgery.

 • Other resources (link opens in a new tab) include information on how to rest and relax and how to cope with difficult emotions after a cancer diagnosis.